Locations in His Dark Materials: Cittàgazze

 It is in Cittàgazze that the two central characters, Lyra and Will, first meet in The Subtle Knife.
 The first reference to the city appears earlier, as 'the city in the sky', the city visible in the Aurora borealis, an occurrence which, according to the novel, thins the barrier between the universe in which Northern Lights takes place and the universe of Cittàgazze.
 Lord Boreal describes it as having previously been a crossroads between all the worlds.

 Cittàgazze is a seaside town, reminiscent of those near the Mediterranean Sea, which seems to have Italian roots.
 Its main features are quaint restaurants, parasols hung over circular tables beneath trailing plants, wide cobbled roads, and ancient architecture.
 However, it also has electric lights, refrigerators and department stores, thus, this world appears to be similar to ours in many respects while inferior in others such as medicine and transport.
 Its most significant feature is the Torre degli Angeli (Tower of the Angels in Italian), in which the Subtle Knife is first encountered.

 The city is plagued by ghostly beings called Spectres.
 Spectres are invisible to pre-adolescents, but once individuals are old enough to see them, the Spectres eat away their dæmons, leaving them zombie-like and lifeless.
 Hence, the city is entirely devoid of adults, and populated only by small gangs of children.
 Spectres cluster around children approaching adolescence and consume them as soon as they come of age.

 The multitude of Spectres in the world of Cittàgazze is due to the constant use of the Subtle Knife in its vicinity.
 The knife can create windows between worlds, but each window creates new Spectres.
 Asriel's opening of the passage from his world to Cittàgazze caused a massive surge in Spectre population, swarming the Cittàgazze world with the soul-devouring spirits.

 St Sophia's School and College

 St Sophia's School is where Lyra goes to study the alethiometer after the events of The Amber Spyglass.
 She then goes on to study at St. Sophia's College.
-Its location is approximately equivalent to Lady Margaret Hall in Oxford.